 Rosalie Osmond is a native of Lunenburg, Nova Scotia, but spent a large part of her adult life in England.
 Educated at Acadia University, Bryn Mawr College, and Cambridge University, she has taught English literature at the university level in Canada and the U.K. She has published three works of nonfiction.
 Broken Symmetry is her second novel.
-Her first novel, Waldenstein, was short-listed for the Jim Connors Dartmouth Book Award.
+Her first novel, Waldenstein, was short-listed for the Jim Connors Dartmouth Book Award and she is the 2019 recipient of the Rita Joe poetry prize.
 She is married with three children and six grandchildren, all of whom love to come and visit in the summer.

 Anne C. Kelly